Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Acknowledgments

 \section{Acknowledgments}

-We thank Marco Ciuchini, Martin Gorbahn, Mikolai Misiak, and Michael Ramsey-Musolf for useful discussions.
+We thank Marco Ciuchini, Martin Gorbahn, Mikolai Misiak, and Michael Ramsey-Musolf for useful discussions, and the JHEP referee for pointing out the inconsistency of our treatment of $\gamma_5$ in the previous versions of this paper.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-E.\ S.\ is supported by the Fermi Fellowship at the Enrico Fermi Institute and by the U.S.\ Department of Energy, Office of Science, Office of Theoretical Research in High Energy Physics under Award No.\ DE-SC0009924.
+E.~S. is supported by the Fermi Fellowship at the Enrico Fermi Institute and by the U.S.\ Department of Energy, Office of Science, Office of Theoretical Research in High Energy Physics under Award No.\ DE-SC0009924 and by the Swiss National Science Foundation under contract 200021--178999.
+J.~B. acknowledges support in part by DoE grants DE-SC0020047 and DE-SC0011784.